opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

-# Open Data Contract Standard
+# Data Product Descriptor Contributing Guidelines

 Thanks for taking the time to contribute! ❤️

+## Spreading the Word

 ## Making questions